fuurin0111/beregning/README.md

 This is an attempt to express the four arithmetic operations using addition.

 # Description
-You can perform four arithmetic operations
+You can perform four arithmetic operations<br>
-However, division is rounded down to 5 digits.
+However, division is rounded down to 5 digits.<br>

-#Usage
+# Usage
-Addition, subtraction, division, multiplication, and bit reversal are possible.
+Addition, subtraction, division, multiplication, and bit reversal are possible.<br>